 Need help with payment options or want to find out more?
 Our team is here to chat, call us on 03 9894 3900.

 The student tuition fees as published are subject to change given individual circumstances at enrolment.
-This training is delivered with Victorian and Commonwealth Government funding under the Skills First Program and may impact your access to further government subsidised training.

 To view fees based of you funding status, please visit our fees page here